U.S. flag

 Embryology

 Embryologically, the epidermis originates from the surface ectoderm.
-It is infiltrated with pigment-producing cells known as melanocytes, which originate from the neural crest.[3]
-Other cell types normally present in the epidermis include keratinocytes, antigen processing Langerhans cells, and Merkel cells (tactile receptors that sense pressure changes at the bottom of the epidermis).
+It is infiltrated with pigment-producing melanocytes, which originate from the neural crest.[3]
+Other cell types usually present in the epidermis include keratinocytes, antigen-processing Langerhans cells, and Merkel cells (tactile receptors that sense pressure changes at the bottom of the epidermis).
+The dermis is embryologically derived from the mesoderm and contains connective tissue macromolecular components and cells, including elastic fibers, collagen, nerves, blood vessels, adipocytes, and fibroblasts.[1][2]

 Blood Supply and Lymphatics